Deckill/OpticalTweezerDemo/Tutorials/README.md

 However, if the laser is focused, there is some region after the focal point where the momentum is applied towards (backwards) the focal point, which means there is a place for a particle to be trapped.

-Finally, using actual demonstration kit, I trap the soot particle at the focal point of the laser, and moving it around to show it is trapped.
+Then, using actual demonstration kit, I trap the soot particle at the focal point of the laser, and moving it around to show it is trapped.

+Finally, by showing a couple of examples of using optical tweezer, one from BYU and one from NanoTracker, explains that optical tweezer can be used in many different places. (and maybe mention Sir ‪Arthur Ashkin‬ won Nobel Prize 2018 with trapping live bacteria using optical tweezer?)